FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 3. The floodplain cross section grid elements can be selected graphically with the FLO-2D Plugin.
    See FLO-2D Plugin User Manual for instructions.

-4. Select a flow direction perpendicular to the cross section only.
+4. Select a flow direction perpendicular to the cross-section only.
    For example, if the cross-section orientation is East to West, the flow direction should be North or South only.